marcusphelan/marcusphelan.github.io/_posts/2020-06-08-Eric-Arthur-Blair's-Pen.md

 If you dislike lists then perhaps a single quotation by the author will suffice.

 >The great enemy of clear language is insincerity.

-[^1]: How many offences did you recognise in this sentence?